 About the Award: County Counsel Recognition Awards are made by the County Counsels’ Association of California to deputies who have made a significant contribution to the Association or have performed other extraordinary service benefiting counties statewide.
 Recipients are nominated by a County Counsel and selected by the Association’s Board of Directors.

-In 2014, Assistant County Counsel Danny Chou, Chief Assistant County Counsel Greta Hansen, Deputy County Counsel Marcy Berkman, Deputy County Counsel Jenny Lam, and Deputy County Counsel Meghan F. Loisel, along with counsel from Alameda, Los Angeles, Monterey, San Francisco, San Mateo, and Ventura County Counsel Offices, were recognized by the Association for their work in County of Santa Clara v.
+In 2014, former Chief Assistant County Counsel Greta Hansen, Deputy County Counsel Jenny Lam, and others, were recognized by the Association for their work in County of Santa Clara v.
 Atlantic Richfield, a lawsuit seeking to hold the former manufacturers of lead paint responsible for cleaning up lead that continues to poison thousands of California children each year.
-Santa Clara County was the lead public entity in the case, and attorneys from the Santa Clara County Counsel’s Office have led the team of public attorneys throughout the litigation.
+Attorneys from the Santa Clara County Counsel’s Office led the team of public attorneys throughout the litigation.